percwg/perc-wg/tunnel/draft-ietf-perc-dtls-tunnel.md

 * `dtls_message`: the content of the DTLS message received by the endpoint or to be sent to the endpoint.

-## EndpointDisconect Message
+## EndpointDisconnect Message

-The `EndpointDisconect` message is defined as:
+The `EndpointDisconnect` message is defined as:

 {align="left"}
 ```